18.6 million Americans got their passport last year. What’s Stopping you?

-Understand before you leave for Guatemala that, although marijuana has been decriminalized in Massachusetts, possession their caries a serious jail sentence.
+Understand before you leave for Guatemala that, although marijuana is legal in Massachusetts and 10 other states, possession their carries a serious jail sentence.

 Know that police in Kenya may look the other way when a drunk local gets behind the wheel, but don’t be surprised when that same officer sends you to jail for drunk driving.